sunshineagoo17/nextstream/README.md

     }
     ```

 ### Auth

 - **JWT Auth**:
     - Initially, all API requests will use a fake user with ID 1.
     - JWT authentication will be added after the core features are implemented.
-    - Store JWT in cookies and remove it on logout.
+    - Store JWT in cookies and session storage and remove it on logout.
     - Use JWT for user-specific actions like scheduling and recommendations.
     - Add states for logged-in users to show different UI elements as specified in the mockups.

 ## Roadmap

 ### Milestones
 - [x] Create project proposal
 - [x] Set up project repository
-- [ ] Implement initial features
+- [x] Implement initial features

 - **Initialize Client**:
     - Set up the React project with necessary routes and initial structure.